 Do you offer any discounts on Admission?

-Currently, we have a family pack discount and we have a discount for each adult who shows a valid US Military ID.
-Please also note that we have a advance booking group rate, please visit our home page for more information.
+The TRZ pays full price for all utility, food, and tax bills so we depend your patronage to be able to show you the best reptile display.
 We VALUE your visit and support.
 The Texas Reptile Zoo is a family owned business.
 The Zoo focuses on providing optimal care of our reptiles and our exhibits.
 Your patronage provides support for food and care of our reptiles including numerous rehabilitated reptiles, staff wages, utilities, taxes, conservation and will allow us to expand and make what is great, even better.
 We have numerous positive reviews on Facebook, trip advisor and google and it is the result of our ability to show you awesome reptiles as a outcome of your support.

 Is is hot in the Herpetariums?